Share:

 Recent Updates

-On August 21, 2022, Parter voluntarily shut down its EtO operations until additional air pollution controls can be implemented including the modifications and upgrades to air pollution control equipment and enclosures.
-On September 22, 2022, South Coast AQMD approved a permit for the upgrades which includes installation of additional dry bed scrubbers and completion of a Permanent Total Enclosure (PTE) for all EtO operations that will capture EtO emissions, and all EtO emissions from the chambers will be directed to two layers of air pollution controls.
-A source test will be required to be conducted after the air pollution control equipment is constructed to assess the effectiveness of the equipment.
+On August 21, 2022, Parter voluntarily shut down its EtO operations until additional air pollution controls could be implemented including modifications and upgrades to air pollution control equipment and enclosures.
+On September 22, 2022, South Coast AQMD approved a permit for the upgrades which included installation of additional dry bed scrubbers and completion of a Permanent Total Enclosure (PTE) for all EtO operations that are designed to capture EtO emissions, and all EtO emissions from the chambers are directed to two layers of air pollution controls.
+The facility expedited construction and installation of the equipment, and a source test was conducted on November 15, 2022, which demonstrated that the air pollution control equipment is effective in capturing and reducing EtO emissions from the operation.
+The air pollution control equipment has been commissioned and is in full operation.
+Since the installation and operation of the new air pollution control equipment, ambient air concentrations of EtO adjacent to the facility have been at or near typical background EtO levels for the Los Angeles area.

 Background